gwbres/adi-ad9546/README.md

 * `--freq` set REFxy input frequency [Hz]
 * `--coupling` control REFx input coupling
-* `--free-run` force clock to move to free-run state
-* `--holdover` force clock to move to holdover state, `lock` must be previously acquired.
+`lock` must be previously acquired.

 It is easier to always request a `free-run`, in the sense this